 Is this the programme for you?

-Are you interested in how living organisms work?
-Do you want to know more about how diseases such as cancer develop, or what makes the brain tick?
+Are you interested in all aspects of life?
+Do you want to know more about the biology of diseases such as cancer, or what makes the brain tick?
 Are you interested in mankind’s influence on land and coastal ecosystems?
 If you answered yes to any of these questions, then Biology may well be the right subject for you!
-The programme is more scientific than the biology you are taught at school, and involves more maths, physics and chemistry.
+The programme is involves more mathematics, physics and chemistry than the biology you were taught at school.

 What is biology?